 If you’re a fan of craft beer and a local nightlife scene, you’ll definitely want to check out this hidden bar.
 Enjoy an IPA or stout in a place where you’ll likely be the only traveler.
 Locals and expats mingle here with reasonably priced, quality brews and a chalkboard lists a small but thoughtful menu of food, like German-style sausages, quesadillas and hummus.

 We never would have heard of this place had it not been for our guide on the Free Walking Tour, as there is no sign outside and it is in a residential part of town.
-They open whenever they want and don't keep strict hours.
-You'll have check their unofficial Facebook page the day of your visit to see if they are open.
+They open whenever they want and don’t keep strict hours.
+You’ll have to check their unofficial Facebook page the day of your visit to see if they are open.
 There is a location pin dropped on the Facebook page.

 Kinoki Rooftop Bar

 We went to this rooftop bar with some friends from our hostel and were so glad they invited us to join!
-Head up to the top floor and order a beer or wine to enjoy with sunset (the view is amazing!).
+Head up to the top floor and order a beer or wine to enjoy during sunset (the view is amazing!).

 If you’re hungry, the fresh salads were big and super tasty too!
 On a cold night (which is most nights in San Cristóbal!), they have ponchos you can wear to stay warm, and they play movies on a screen on the rooftop once it’s dark enough.